alfar0x/alfar-login-manager/README.md

 # Discord Token Manager

-This tool adds the following features to all Discord pages:
+This tool adds the following features to all Discord and Twitter pages:

-1. Input field for entering your Discord token, allowing you to log in to your Discord account.
+1. Input field for entering your token, allowing you to log in to your account.
 1. Button that copies the current account token to your clipboard.

 ![screenshot](./img/screenshot.png)